percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --tables-exclude=name

    Filtering by regexp for table names.
-Operates the same way as :option:`xtrabackup --tables`, but matched names are excluded from backup.
-Note that this option has a higher priority than :option:`xtrabackup --tables`.
+Operates the same way as :option:`--tables`, but matched names are excluded from backup.
+Note that this option has a higher priority than :option:`--tables`.

 .. option:: --tables-file=name